zarf-dev/proposals/0051-v1beta1-schema/README.md

 [X] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.

-There will be e2e tests for `zarf dev convert` from a v1alpha1 definition to a v1beta1 definition.

 There will be e2e tests for creating, deploying, and publishing a v1beta1 package.
 As the schema nears towards GA, existing tests will shift to use the v1beta1 schema.